-After changing your phone provider on your home line, you have successfully connected all your devices to the Wi-Fi network generated by the router provided by the new provider.
+After changing your phone provider on your google home line, you have successfully connected all your devices to the Wi-Fi network generated by the router provided by the new provider.
 Unfortunately, however, you didn’t have the same luck when you tried to do it with Google Home since you didn’t find the right option to change the network to which Google’s smart device is connected.

 If that’s the case, let me tell you that you happened to be in the right place at the right time!
 In the next paragraphs of this tutorial, in fact, I’ll explain how to change WiFi to Google Home providing you with all the necessary information to succeed in your intent.
 In addition to the detailed procedure to disassociate the device from the “old” Wi-Fi network and start a new configuration, you will also find instructions to reset Google Home in case of problems.